hucancode/hucancode/src/posts/oni-training-2024.md

   - new-year
 ---

 Xin chào, hello, こんにちは, 你好 it's me again, happy new year to all who celebrates, wish you happiness and prosperity in the year ahead.
 I hope the luck be with you and your relatives.
 I wish you not the easy life but the power to make your life easy.
-May God of The Dragon 🐲 gives you strength to overcome all the hardships that might cross your path.
+May the God of The Dragon 🐲 gives you strength to overcome all the hardships that might cross your path.

 ## Last Year's Achievement